OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 1.1 Architectural Principles
 Data is the Source of Truth: Game state is stored in data structures (Arrays, Dictionaries).
 The UI is a disposable reflection of this data.
 The Intent-Action Model: User input is translated into a clear "intent" signal before being processed by logic controllers.
 Hierarchical Input Handling: User input is processed in a strict order of priority.
 An input event is "consumed" at the first level that can handle it, preventing it from propagating further.
-The order is: 1) Modal Blockers, 2) Individual UI Components (Buttons, Views), 3) Inspection Window Panels, 4) The Global _unhandled_input handler in WindowManager as a final fallback for "background" clicks.
+The order is: 1) Window Blockers, 2) Individual UI Components (Buttons, Views), 3) Inspection Window Panels, 4) The Global _unhandled_input handler in WindowManager as a final fallback for "background" clicks.
 Visually Consistent Components: UI components representing similar data (e.g., inventory slots, whether full or empty) should maintain a consistent size within their container to ensure a clean, grid-like appearance.
 Centralized, Context-Aware Managers: Singleton managers (e.g., InventoryManager) are the sole authorities for their specific logic domains.
 InteractionManager is a state machine for UI selection, not a direct input handler.
 Reactive UI: The UI redraws itself in response to global "state changed" signals, ensuring it is always synchronized with the data.